sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 In the example above, `StartTileGroupCellWidth` is set to 6, and `StartTileGroupsColumnCount` is set to 2.
 Subsequently, the Start layout shows 2 columns of tiles, and each row is 6 medium tiles long.

-## Customize the size and position of your tiles
+### Customize the size and position of tiles in the OEM Groups

 The `LayoutModification.xml` file allows four tile size options for each tile you add to your OEM groups.
 The available tile sizes are: